 You would expect an air mattress to be comfortable to ensure you or your guests get the best night's sleep possible and snooze comfortably throughout the night.
-Even the best air mattress, however, will not provide the same level of comfort as a regular bed, but there are features you can look for to enhance your air mattress comfort.
+Even the best air mattress, however, will not provide the same level of comfort as a memory foam mattress for example, but there are features you can look for to enhance your air mattress comfort.
 Inner coils are useful for providing the stability you need to stop you rolling off, while indented sides and suitable height will help to keep the fitted sheet in place.
 Flocked tops or comfort plush materials will also give you the bed-like feel that you need from an air mattress that will ensure you feel refreshed and wake up ready for the day.